 Self-Guided Tour: Visitors can take a self-guided walking tour of the historic furnace community, enter its many buildings and visit the animals on the farm.

 Living History Programs and Demonstrations: Programs are presented during summer months and during special events at other times of the year.
+Programs and demonstrations occur on days staffing is available and vary from day to day.

 Hike: Walk the many miles of blazed trails and historic roadways that travel through Hopewell and neighboring French Creek State Park.